michaelpatrickpurcell/castle-of-magic/README.md

 ## Background
 Thirty years ago, a group of adventurers journeyed to Castle Bondi to confront a Monster that lurked within.
-By manipulating the occult power of three arcana they were able to perform a ritual spell and imprison the Monster.
+By wielding the magical power of three arcana they were able to perform a ritual spell and imprison the Monster.
 The adventurers later established a network of twenty-seven shrines to channel the magical energies required to ensure that the Monster could not escape its prison.

-Recently, three rival factions of wizards have discovered how to corrupt the shrines.
+Recently, three rival factions of wizards discovered how to corrupt the shrines.
 These factions began to use their power to control the kingdom in which the shrines are located.
 As a result, the spell that binds the Monster has begun to falter.

-Now, wizards from the three factions have come together to harness the power of the shrines.
+Now, wizards from the three factions have come together to use the shrines to banish the Monster.
 If they succeed, their factions will vie for control of the kingdom.
 If they fail, they risk releasing the Monster and being devoured as it rampages.

 ## Overview
-You will assume the role of a character who will try to harness the power of the shrines.
+You will assume the role of a character who will try use the shrines to banish the Monster.
 You will have a set of secret objectives based on what faction you belong to and what country you are from.

 To accomplish your objectives, you will manipulate the twenty-seven shrines.